mnc1337/Web-Programs/README.md

     - square;
     - sawtooth;
     - triangle.

+- **Notepad**: a tool that is is used for writing some texts and saving them to files.
+Has a toolbar with the next buttons:
+    - "Open" opens a file;
+    - "Save as" saves a file to file system;
+    - "Save" updates changes in a file if it was saved to file system before;
+    - "Auto-save": automatically saves a file with given interval (in seconds);
+    - "Clear": clears text from a file, but not from file (if it is saved to file system before);
+    - "Theme": changes theme (light / dark).
+Also you can see time of last save of file, current time and number of lines, characters and words.

 - **Password generator**: a tool that generates passwords based on 3 parameters:
     - length (default range: from `16` to `1048576` chars), should be multiple of hyphens interval (minimal length is equal to double value of hyphens interval);